pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 ## What's needed?

-Like most things in life, a combination of things must happen to make genealogical research more meaningful and productive experience.
+Like most things in life, a combination of things must happen to make genealogical research a more meaningful and productive experience.

 First, we need more people to realize there is a problem.
-For many, genealogical research is their first foray into the world of research, and many, even long-time genealogists, do not know what good research looks like.
+For many, genealogical research is their first foray into the world of research, and many, even long-time genealogists, do not know what good genealogical research looks like.
+It doesn't take long for the current software to convince newcomers that genealogy is nothing more than a collection of names and dates, with a few images thrown in for good measure.[^caveat]

-Second, we need software that shows, as transparently as possible, what good research looks like.
-We're working on that with Geungle and other initiatives, but right now it is a lot of pioneering work.
+Second, as wonderful as the [Genealogical Proof Standard](http://www.bcgcertification.org/resources/standard.html) is, we need software that shows, as transparently as possible, what good research looks like.
+People learn best with examples and feedback (and maybe with a teensy bit of social pressure thrown in).
+We're working on this with Geungle and other initiatives, but right now it is a lot of pioneering work.

 While those two would be a good start, here are a few other things to keep in
 mind: